imzqqq/chat/website/spec/content/proposals.md

 video conferencing use cases).

-As an alternative example: it's very unlikely that "how to visualise Magnetic Resonance Imaging data over Chat" would ever be added to the Chat spec (other than perhaps a custom event type in a wider standardised Chat event registry) given that the spec's existing primitives of file transfer and extensible events (MSC1767) give excellent tools for transferring and visualising arbitrary rich data.
+As an alternative example: it's very unlikely that "how to visualise Magnetic Resonance Imaging data over Matrix" would ever be added to the Matrix spec (other than perhaps a custom event type in a wider standardised Matrix event registry) given that the spec's existing primitives of file transfer and extensible events (MSC1767) give excellent tools for transferring and visualising arbitrary rich data.